What to do in London

 You should plan 1 – 3 hours

 Hyde Park is one of the public royal parks in the heart of London.
-With an area of 1.4 square kilometres, it’s one of the largest and most famous metropolitan parks in the world.
+With an area of 1.4 square kilometers there’s plenty of space for your kids to run around and play.

 Our tip: On Sundays, pay a visit to Speakers’ Corner in the northeast end of Hyde Park (near Marble Arch).
 Since the 19th century, speakers have been coming here to stand on boxes and speak their minds about every topic under the sun.
 If you’re feeling brave, why not give it a go yourself?